 - Increases balance and endurance.

 - Improves the mood and battles the effects of depression.

 - Gives you time to think.
 Daily walking can act as a form of meditation.
 It gives you time to mull over ideas.
 If you have problems at work or at home, a nice walk could help you to come up with solutions.

 - Reduces fatigue.

 - Once you form the habit, it is easy to turn it into a lifestyle change.
-Of all forms of fitness and exercise, walking has the highest compliance rate.
+Of all the forms of fitness and exercise routines, walking has the highest compliance rate.

 - It can make you smarter.
 Daily walking can make you sharper and smarter and reduces the chances for long term mental disease because it helps to increase blood flow through the brain.

 11 Steps to a Daily Walking Habit: